BlazeITA/Pkg2zip-to-NoNpDrm/README.md

 This project is for **Windows 10/11 only**.

-The only real requirement is having the correct folder structure based on `app`, `addcont`, and `patch`.
+The strict requirements are having the correct folder structure based on `app`, `addcont`, and `patch`, and having a `TITLEID_NAME_MATCH.txt` file containing the title mapping used for final ZIP renaming.

 Using **NPS Browser** and **pkg2zip** is optional, but strongly recommended because they make setup and preparation much easier.